Alejogb1/job-board/blog-data/how-do-i-customize-a-wav2vec2ctctokenizer-with-rules.md

 id: "how-do-i-customize-a-wav2vec2ctctokenizer-with-rules"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Customizing a `Wav2Vec2CTCTokenizer` with specific rules – I've been down that road more times than I care to recall.
 It's not always straightforward, but with a clear understanding of how tokenizers work and the specific mechanisms available within the transformers library, it’s definitely achievable.
-The issue usually isn't that the library can’t do it, it's often more about finding the *precise* way to instruct it to do what we need.
+The issue usually isn't that the library can’t do it, it's often more about finding the _precise_ way to instruct it to do what we need.

 My own experience with this came during a project involving very specific phonetic transcriptions where standard tokenizations were proving inadequate.
 The base models were trained on large datasets with broadly applicable vocabularies, but we had a narrow domain with its own quirks.
 We needed custom rules to map certain sounds and symbols to specific tokens, and that’s where the real work started.